 Apologies for the overabundance of poser-ific pictures.

 My friends nan recently cleared out her store of fabric, which was comparable (sp?) to some of the fabric stores in the Fabric addiction thread.
-So my friend brang over this huge box full of fabric she thought Id love.
+So my friend brang over this huge box full of fabric she thought Id eat.
 Including lots of tartan plaid.
 So this piece was Huge, and I wanted to make clothing out of it.
 Duh pants.
-No pattern just measurements and hoped for the best.
+No pile of flesh just measurements and hoped for the best.
 Its actually just 2 big rectangles, with a crotch cut out and sewn, then stitched up the sides, waistband, hem, then taken in at the knees for the flair.
 These pictures are pretty bad, they dont show the full flair.

 After a really bad week my friend decided she needed to take me out.
 Just what I needed!
 Of course, I had nothing to wear.
 So I had a choice.
 Wash something. or make something.
 I picked the obvious choice...though my mother didnt think so.